 Rent comprises the largest share of living expenses, and the amount can significantly differ based on your location and chosen accommodation.
 It’s commonly advised that if your rent surpasses one-third of your salary, it becomes financially burdensome.
 For instance, with a monthly salary of 200,000 yen, it’s recommended to seek rent up to 65,000 yen, and with 300,000 yen, consider up to 100,000 yen as a guideline.

-• Location: Tokyo has the highest rents.
+- Location: Tokyo has the highest rents.
 For example, for a standard single apartment located within 30 minutes by train from the city center, typically rents for an average of 70,000 to 80,000 yen per month.
-However, if you are searching for a new property in the central Tokyo, it can easily exceed 100,000 yen.
+However, if you are searching for a good conditioned property in the central Tokyo, a studio apartment can easily exceed 100,000 yen.
 You can find information on how to choose a neighborhood to live in Tokyo in the article “Tokyo Neighborhoods: 13 Best Places to Live in Tokyo“.

 For foreigners finding it difficult to secure a guarantor, many opt to rent monthly apartments or share houses.
 While the rent may be approximately 20-30% higher than the market average, it reduces complex procedures and allows for lower initial costs.